 At Rookery School we are committed to ensuring that all children become independent learners and reach their full potential.
 We aim to identify children’s individual and specific areas of need early and make provision to meet their needs.

 Provision for pupils with special educational needs is outstanding.
 We have an Autistic Spectrum Conditions (ASC) resource base which is extremely successful in reintegrating children into mainstream.
 Please note that to secure a place for your child at Rookery ASC Base your child must have a Statement of SEN or an Education, Health and Care Plan (EHC) stating that autism is the primary area of need.
 If your child does have the required Statement or EHC to obtain a place at the ASD base you must first contact SENAR (Special Educational Needs Assessment and Review).

 Mrs Kerry Stanley

-Children with SEN make good progress.
+Children with SEND make good progress.
 We are aware that these children need to accelerate their progress even further.